dfkaye/dfkaye-blog/content/_index.md

 + post about the footer company icons
   - especially https://github.com/simple-icons/simple-icons
 + post about mobile white space breaks
-  - word-break for long link text
+  - `word-break` for long link text
-  - white-space: break-spaces (and using spaces) inside of code elements
+  - `white-space: break-spaces` (and using spaces) inside of code elements
-  - mocha pre overrides: white-space: pre-line;
+  - Mocha.css pre overrides: `white-space: pre-line;`
-+ post about body {position:relative } to set the body width to 100% across mobile devices (galaxy fold, iPhone 5, etc.).
++ post about `body {position:relative }` to set the body width to 100% across mobile devices (galaxy fold, iPhone 5, etc.).
 + post about dot file all the things png
 + post about minimalism
   - sans serif font is the only font, and all others are "art" or belong in `@print` styles